DSCI-310-2023/dsci-310-group-01/README.md

    ```
    cd dsci-310-group-01
    ```
+4. Obtain/build the Docker Image
-4a.
-Run the the following to obtain the docker image:
+a.
+Run the the following to obtain the Docker Image:
    ```
    docker build --tag dsci-310-group-01-env .
    ```
-4b.
-Obtain the docker image from Dockerhub:
+b.
+Obtain the Docker Image from Dockerhub:
    ```
    docker pull jwong086/dsci-310-group-01:latest
    ```